bentoml/Yatai/README.md

 [![actions_status](https://github.com/bentoml/yatai/workflows/CICD/badge.svg)](https://github.com/bentoml/yatai/actions)
 [![join_slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.bentoml.org)

 Yatai is open platform for ML in production, built for collaborative [BentoML](https://github.com/bentoml) workflow on Kubernetes.
-It helps ML teams to run model serving at scale, while standardizing model management and deployment across teams.
+It helps ML teams to run model serving at scale, while simplifying model management and deployment across teams.

+👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPW) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)

+## Why Yatai?

-Yatai is made for Data Science teams.
+* Yatai is made for Data Science teams.
 It accelerates the process of taking ML models from training stage to production, and makes it easy for Data Scientists to keep track of their model assets and understand model performance in production.

-Yatai also simplifies collabration between Data Science and engineering.
+* Yatai also simplifies collabration between Data Science and engineering.
 It ensures a reliable and efficient model serving system, provides a flexible platform with a wide range of integrations to best fit your infrastruce needs, and is easily customizable for your CI/CD needs.

-👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPW) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)

-Core features:
+## Core features:

 * **Bento Registry** - manage all your team's ML models via simple Web UI and API, and store ML assets on cloud blob storage
 * **Deployment Automation** - deploy Bentos as auto-scaling API endpoints on Kubernetes and easily rollout new versions